-- A feel of real luxury - there’s a butler service, and all rooms and villas feature huge sitting areas plus balconies or terraces; some also have outdoor bathtubs, private plunge pools and river-facing decks
+- A feel of real luxury - there’s a butler service, and all rooms and villas feature huge sitting areas plus balconies or terraces; some also have private plunge pools and river-facing decks

 - Attractive grounds, with birds-of-paradise plants, coconut palms bowing over the water, and Khmer sculptures in wooden planters